-From the initial total annual appropriation, every state received an allotment for the year based on a statutory formula established in the original legislation.
-Prior to FFY05, states received federal funding based on the estimated number of uninsured children in the state projected to be eligible for the program.
+From the initial total annual appropriation, every state was provided an allotment for the year based on a statutory formula established in the original legislation.
+Prior to FFY05, states were allocated federal funding based on the estimated number of uninsured children in the state estimated to be eligible for the program.
 In FFY06, the allocation formula was based on 50 percent of the number of low-income children for a fiscal year and 50 percent of the number of low-income uninsured children defined in the three most recent population surveys of the Bureau of Census, with an adjustment for duplication.

-States had three years to spend each year's original allotment.
-At the end of the three-year period, the federal government redistributed any unused funds to other states.
+States were allowed three years to spend each year's original allotment.
+At the end of the three-year period, any unused funds were redistributed to other states.
 States receiving redistributed funds had one year to spend them.
-States returned unused funds remaining at the end of the year to the U.S. Treasury.
+Unused funds remaining at the end of the year were returned to the U.S. Treasury.

-With the passage of CHIPRA in 2009, the annual allotment formula was revised to more accurately reflect projected state and program spending.
+With the passage of CHIPRA in 2009, the annual allotment formula was revised to reflect projected state and program spending more accurately.
 The new allotment formula for each of the 50 states and the District of Columbia was determined as 110 percent of the highest of the following three amounts:

-- Total federal payments under Title XXI to the state for FFY08, multiplied by an "allotment increase factor" for FFY09; - FFY08 CHIP allotment multiplied by the "allotment increase factor" for FFY09; or - The projected FFY09 payments under Title XXI as determined on the basis of the February 2009 estimates submitted and certified by states no later than March 31, 2009.
+- Total federal payments under Title XXI to the state for FFY08, multiplied by an "allotment increase factor" for FFY09. - FFY08 CHIP allotment multiplied by the "allotment increase factor" for FFY09; or - The projected FFY09 payments under Title XXI as determined on the basis of the February 2009 estimates submitted and certified by states no later than March 31, 2009.